 Jim Ife is a Professor of Social Work at Western Sydney University.

-Peter Westoby is an Associate Professor in the School of Public Health and Social Work at Queensland University and Research Fellow at Centre for Development Support, University of the Free State and a Director with Community Praxis Co-operative.
+Peter Westoby is an Adjunct Associate Professor at Queensland University, a Visiting Professor at the Centre for Development Support at the University of the Free State and a Director with Community Praxis Co-operative.

 Introductory Overview ~ Sue Kenny, Jim Ife and Peter Westoby